caseywdunn/course_bio_philosophy/readme.md

 ### Week 10 - November 12.
 Information

-Gunter away

 #### Readings

+- PGS Chapter 9

 ### Week 11 - November 19.
 Scale
 #### Readings

+- Jablonski, D. (2007).
+Scale and hierarchy in macroevolution.
+Palaeontology, 50(1), 87–109. http://doi.org/10.1111/j.1475-4983.2006.00615.x

+- Dietrich, M. Chapter 9: Microevolution and Macroevolution Are Governed by the Same Processes. in: Ayala, F. J., & Arp, R. (Eds.).
+(2009).
+Contemporary Debates in Philosophy of Biology.
+Oxford, UK: Wiley-Blackwell. http://doi.org/10.1002/9781444314922 . (also in canvas)

+- Erwin, DH.
+Chapter 10: Microevolution and Macroevolution Are Not Governed by the Same Processes. in: Ayala, F. J., & Arp, R. (Eds.).
+(2009).
+Contemporary Debates in Philosophy of Biology.
+Oxford, UK: Wiley-Blackwell. http://doi.org/10.1002/9781444314922 . (also in canvas)

 #### Assignment

-Response due for prompt on homology (E&EB 321 and E&EB 621): How can a process ontology enlighten the ontological status?
+Response due for prompt on homology (E&EB 321 and E&EB 621): How can a process ontology enlighten the ontological status of homologous elements?

 ### Week 12 - December 3.
 Recap and future directions

+#### Assignment

 E&EB 321 Final paper due